 This is an excellent tool for grinding coffee beans!
 They can be used to crush or grind herbs, nuts, and spices.
 The small side of the pestle is perfect for crushing smaller amounts.
 You could use consistency grind if you do not want too much coffee in one cup or add some cinnamon and nuts for a mocha cookie!.

 The best part is that you can use it to crush the beans while out camping.
 It is small and easy to carry around but does not make much noise which means no curious bears or raccoons getting in on your snack!
 If you have some time, try roasting the coffee before you grind it!
-Roasting coffee beans can be fun and is a process that makes grinding easy.
+Roasting coffee beans can be fun and is a process that makes grinding easy (we reviewed an article about small coffee makers of which some also include a grinder).

 How to use a Mortar and Pestle